dmitrycello/yaglpp/docs/USAGE.md

 ![10-config-file-2](10-config-file-2.png)

-The configuration file contains the YAGL++ main switches inside the project.
+The configuration file contains the YAGL++ main switches valid only for its project.
 Define the **`YAGLPP_CONFIG`** symbol before including the main library file.
 Since the project has only one source file inluding the YAGL++, it make sense to define the **`YAGLPP_IMPLEMENTATION`** symbol as well.
-The main switches could be taken from [glpp.h](../include/glpp.h) file, they reside between _MAIN SWITCHES BEGIN_ and _MAIN SWITCHES END_ labels.
+The main switches could be copied from [glpp.h](../include/glpp.h) file, between _MAIN SWITCHES BEGIN_ and _MAIN SWITCHES END_ labels.
 Finally, include the main library file.
-You can copy the content of the configuration file here:
+The entire content of the configuration file could be copied here:
 ```
 // config.h
-#define YAGLPP_IMPLEMENTATION // Comment this line if multiple YAGL++ inclusions
+#define YAGLPP_IMPLEMENTATION // Comment the line if multiple YAGL++ inclusions

 /*Custom project config override*/
 #define YAGLPP_CONFIG